radhey04ec/C-Programming-Tutorial-and-Notes/LESSON8_POINTER_TYPES/README.txt

 - HELP to detect access of invalid memory access
 - Useful error handling
 - Best practice is after memory free, assign NULL to pointer
-- Note if derefernce NULL pointer, higher chance of segmentation fault,program crash
+- Note: if derefernce NULL pointer, higher chance of segmentation fault,program crash

 void pointer - Genric pointer, that can store address of any datatype
 - It must be cast to correct type during dereferencing.